Military history of Canada: 1609–1667

-Hostilities resumed between the two sides in 1658 when the French withdrew their Iroquois missions.
+Hostilities resumed between the two sides in 1658 when the French withdrew their Haudenosaunee missions.
 After years of expansionist campaigns in the mid-1650s, the outbreak of a wider front in 1659 and 1660 strained the Confederacy.
-To secure a favourable peace, the French sent the Carignan-Salières Regiment in 1665, the first uniformed professional soldiers station in Canada, and whose members formed the core of the Compagnies Franches de la Marine militia.
-The regiment's arrival led the Iroquois to agree to peace in 1667.
+To secure a favourable peace, the French sent the Carignan-Salières Regiment in 1665, the first uniformed professional soldiers stationed in Canada, and whose members later formed the core of the Compagnies franches de la marine militia.
+The regiment's arrival led the Haudenosaunee to agree to peace in 1667.

 1668–1701

-After the 1667 peace, the French formed alliances with First Nations further west, most of whom conflicted with the Iroquois.
-The French provided them with firearms and encouraged them to attack the Iroquois.
-They also solidified ties with the Abenaki in Acadia, who were harassed by the Iroquois.
-Hostilities resumed in the 1680s when the Iroquois targeted French coureurs de bois and the Illinois Confederation, a French ally.
+After the 1667 peace, the French formed alliances with First Nations further west, most of whom conflicted with the Haudenosaunee.
+The French provided them with firearms and encouraged them to attack the Haudenosaunee.
+They also solidified ties with the Abenaki in Acadia, who were harassed by the Haudenosaunee.
+Hostilities resumed in the 1680s when the Haudenosaunee targeted French coureurs de bois and the Illinois Confederation, a French ally.
 French-allied expeditions were launched in 1684 and 1687, though only the latter saw some success.